Vatshayan/Data-sets/README.md

 9. http://linkeddata.org
 10. http://reddit.com/r/datasets

-Most Important all the datasets are CSV ( Comma separated values) format.
+Most Important all the datasets are in CSV ( Comma separated values) format.